|

 Salt and Pepper

-In a large bowl, combine two tablespoons of oil, one tablespoon of lemon juice,
+In a large bowl, combine two tablespoons of oil, one tablespoon of lemon

-and mix thoroughly to coat;
+pieces and mix thoroughly to coat; cover, and let marinate for 30

-cover, and let marinate for 30 minutes.
+minutes.
 After marinating, drain the marinade and pat-dry lamb pieces.

 In a non-stick pan, heat two tablespoons of oil.
-Add lamb pieces and brown
+Add lamb pieces and

-well; discard excess oil and reserve meat on a plate.
+brown well; discard excess oil and reserve meat on a plate.

-In a processor,
+In a processor, blend

-blend chopped onion, garlic, ginger, chili paste, turmeric, and honey into
+chopped onion, garlic, ginger, chili paste, turmeric,

-a smooth paste.
-In a non-stick pan
+and honey into a smooth paste.
+In a non-stick pan heat two tablespoons

-browned lamb to the pan, stir well.
-Continue to stir fry lamb until cooked tender.
-It may require
+Transfer browned lamb to the pan, stir well.
+Continue to stir fry lamb until

-some broth or water to moisten, if it starts to burn.
-Add green onions; stir
+cooked tender.
+It may require some broth or water to moisten, if it starts to

-for another few minutes.
-Adjust seasoning with salt and pepper.
-Drain excess
+burn.
+Add green onions; stir for another few minutes.
+Adjust seasoning with

-oil, if necessary.
-Serve with stir-fried vegetables and rice or roti (flat
+vegetables and rice or roti (flat bread).

 Lamb Chili Meatballs